hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 # HP Helion OpenStack&#174;: DNSaaS Installation and Configuration

 This page explains how to install and configure DNS as a service (DNSaaS) for HP Helion OpenStack.
 It is important to read through this page before starting your installation.
-Our managed DNS service, based on the Openstack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.
+Our managed DNS service, based on the OpenStack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.
 This service can supports any hypervisor.

 ##Prerequisite {#preq}

-* HP Helion Openstack Installation
+* HP Helion OpenStack Installation
 * DNSaaS Installer Image - See DNSaaS Cloud OS Releases
 * Credentials of the user+tenant where the service is to be deployed ("Target Credentials"):
 	* This user should have the "admin" and "_member_" (or member) roles.